What Does Barcode Mean?

-When you purchase an item from any store, you will notice a label with thin, black lines across it, along with a variation of different numbers.
-This label is then scanned by the cashier, and the item’s description and price automatically come up.
-The word for this is called a barcode, and it is used to read data and information based upon the widths of those small black lines.
+When purchasing items from any store, you will notice a label with thin, black lines across it, along with a variation of different numbers on the packaging.
+This label is scanned by a cashier, and the item’s description and price automatically display on the cashier’s computer screen.
+This barcode is used to read data and information based upon the symbology which includes the widths of those small black lines.
 The barcode has many uses, although most of us think of them as simply a way to price items in the grocery or department store.
 Barcodes are becoming more and more common in just about every facet of consumer life.
 For example, car rental companies now identify their rental vehicles by using a barcode.
 Your luggage gets assigned a barcode when you check it into the airport in order to assure more accuracy when it comes to keeping track of it.
-Even driver’s licenses today have barcodes on them in most states.
+Even driver’s licenses have barcodes on them in most states.
 Medicine prescriptions, library books, and tracking different shipments are also other ways that a barcode can be used.
 Any business selling goods likely uses barcoding to price and keep track of their inventory.